-When the theme “Sweet as Pie” was announced for this months Sweet Adventures Blog Hop, which is hosted by KC of the Capers of a Kitchen Crusader… apple pie came to mind!
+When the theme “Sweet as Pie” was announced for this months Sweet Adventures Blog Hop hosted by KC of the Capers of a Kitchen Crusader… apple pie came to mind.
 Warm apple pie with a dollop of fresh cream… delicious!
-But after giving the theme some more thought I started thinking back to my school days… my favourite subject… home economics!
+But after giving the theme some more thought I started thinking back to my school days… my favourite subject… home economics.

-I remembered these “little jam pie cakes” that we baked during one of the cooking lessons, the actual name eluded me, but they were a cross between a pie and a cake with a jam filling!
-But I do remember that I loved baking them and did so on many occasions during those years!
+I remembered these “little jam pie cakes” baked during one of the cooking lessons but I couldn’t remember what they were actual called.
+They were a cross between a pie and a cake with a jam filling.
+But I do remember that I loved baking them and did so on many occasions during those years.

-Not so long ago I acquired two old Irish cookery books called “All In The Cooking” from my mother (no way were these gems going in the bin) which she had used during her teacher training days at college.
+Not so long ago I acquired two old Irish cookery books called “All In The Cooking” from my mother (no way were these gems going in the bin) which Mum had used during her teacher training days at college.
 The cookery books were official text books compiled for students and classes of Domestic Science in Ireland and printed during the 1940’s and 50’s.
-Flicking through the old yellowed pages and scouring over the recipes, finally came across what I was looking for… these little jam pie cakes were called “Welsh Cheese Cakes”!
-Maybe our domestic science teacher called them something different as well!
+Flicking through the old yellowed pages and scouring over the recipes, came across what I was looking for… these little jam pie cakes were called “Welsh Cheese Cakes.”
+Maybe our domestic science teacher called them something different.
 Why they are called cheesecakes… I have no idea and there is no cheese in them either!
-But the theme for the blog hop is pies… pastry on the bottom and pastry on the top… well these Welsh Cheese Cakes fit the bill!
+But the theme for the blog hop is pies… pastry on the bottom and pastry on the top… well these Welsh Cheese Cakes fit the bill.

-This has also been the first time I have baked this old school recipe for my family and once the camera was set aside ( although I got the first bite), the cakes were (allowed) eaten and the family statement was “why have you never made these before”… home baking at its best!
+This is the first time I have baked this old school recipe for my family and once the camera was set aside (although I got the first bite), the cakes were eaten and the family statement was “why have you never made these before”… home baking at its best!

 Some notes: As I used a 12 hole patty tin more pastry was required, the pastry weight stated in the orignal recipe seemed on the low side anyway!
 Rolling the pastry into 1/4 inch thickness was a bit on the chunky side for me so I went for about 1/8 inch thickness, a little more delicate!
 Using a home-made sweetened short crust pastry was also a preference, but when buying short crust pastry from the supermarkets I choose pastry made with butter!